-According to the inspecting body, said regularisation proposal was the result of not having adhered to the terms of Article 110 of Law 37/1992, of 28 December, on Value Added Tax, by regularising the amounts of the tax paid in the 2014 period for the acquisition of various investment assets that were transferred in 2015 and 2016 to the following subsidiaries:
+According to the inspecting body, said regularisation proposal was the result of not having adhered to the terms of Article 110 of Law 37/1992, of 28 December, on Value Added Tax, by regularising the amounts of the tax paid in the 2014 period for the acquisition of various investment assets that the Company transferred in 2015 and 2016 to the following subsidiaries:

-- Office building located at C/ Arturo Soria no 366, Madrid, contributed to the company LE Offices Arturo Soria, S.L., due to the incorporation thereof on 21 September 2015. - Commercial building Parque de Medianas de Villaverde, contributed to the company, LE Retail Villaverde, S.L.U., due to the incorporation thereof on 21 September 2015. - Undivided interest and estate located in the Albacenter shopping centre, located in Albacete, contributed to the company, LE Retail Albacenter, S.L., due to the incorporation thereof on 29 April 2016.

-- Office building and parking garage located at Calle Cardenal Marcelo Spínola 42, Madrid, contributed to the company, LE Offices Marcelo Spínola 42, S.L.U., due to the incorporation thereof on 29 April 2016. - Commercial building called L'Anec Blau Centro Comercial y Ocio located at Castelldefels, Barcelona, contributed to the company, LE Retail Anec Blau, S.L., due to the incorporation thereof on 29 April 2016. - Business premises located in the Huertas shopping centre located at Avenida Madrid, Palencia, contributed to the company, LE Retail las Huertas, S.L., due to the incorporation thereof on 29 April 2016. - Business premises located in the Parque Comercial de Txingudi business park, located in Irún, contributed to the company, LE Retail Txingudi, S.L.U, due to the incorporation thereof on 29 April 2016.
+- Office building located at C/ Arturo Soria no 366, Madrid, contributed to the company LE Offices Arturo Soria, S.L., due to the incorporation thereof on 21 September 2015. - Commercial building Parque de Medianas de Villaverde, contributed to the company, LE Retail Villaverde, S.L.U., due to the incorporation thereof on 21 September 2015. - Undivided interest and estate located in the Albacenter shopping centre, located in Albacete, contributed to the company, LE Retail Albacenter, S.L., due to the incorporation thereof on 29 April 2016. - Office building and parking located at Calle Cardenal Marcelo Spinola 42, Madrid, contributed to the company, LE Offices Marcelo Spinola 42, S.L.U., due to the incorporation thereof on 29 April 2016. - Commercial building called L'Anec Blau Centro Comercial y Ocio located at Castelldefels, Barcelona, contributed to the company, LE Retail Anec Blau, S.L., due to the incorporation thereof on 29 April 2016. - Business premises located in the Huertas shopping centre located at Avenida Madrid, Palencia, contributed to the company LE Retail las Huertas, S.L., due to the incorporation thereof on 29 April 2016.

-The directors of the Parent Company, with the support of the Group's tax advisors, believe that said regularisation proposal is not lawful.
-To this end, arguments shall be submitted against the certificate signed but contested and, where appropriate, the definitive settlement will be challenged if the settlement is not in the company's best interests.
-The Directors, with the support of the Group's tax advisors, believe that their claims will be approved, either through the administrative or judicial channel, and that ultimately no amount will need to be paid, the reason for which no provision has been recorded in these consolidated annual accounts.
+The directors of the Company, with the support of the Group's tax advisors, believe that said regularisation proposal is not lawful.
+To this end, arguments shall be submitted against the certificate signed but contested and, where appropriate, the definitive settlement will be challenged if the settlement is not in the Company's best interests.
+The Directors, with the support of the Group's tax advisors, believe that their claims will be approved, either through the administrative or judicial channel, and that ultimately no amount will need to be paid.
+For this reason they have not registered any provision in these consolidated financial statements.